-Locavesting: How to raise local capital, national news aggregation site Cutting Edge Capital typical DPO investor guide SCORE Business plan templates Entrepreneur Magazine article: What to include in a pitch video Microventures article: General information about solicitation rules
+Locavesting: How to raise local capital, national news aggregation site

+SCORE Business plan templates

+Entrepreneur Magazine article: What to include in a pitch video

+Microventures article: General information about solicitation rules

-APPENDIX B: Chart of Registration Types P2P Lending MILE Act Reg CF Reg D Reg A+ Best suited for Microenterprises, early stage, community-based businesses Early stage through growth, Michigan- based customer base Seed through Series A, MVP is out, early customer feedback, passionate fans Seed through Series A, substantial revenues, top-line, or user growth Mature companies on a steeper growth curve with a broad active audience Common names Microlending Michigan Crowdfunding, Intrastate Securities Exemption JOBS Act, Title III, True Crowdfunding 504, 506(b), 506(c) Mini-IPO, Tier 1, Tier 2 Annual raise limit Limited by platforms \$1 million (no audit) \$2 million (audit) \$1.07 million \$5 million (504) No limit (506) \$20 million (Tier 1) \$50 million (Tier 2 Accredited, Nonaccredited, Both Both Both Both (b) Accredited + 35 Nonaccredited; (c) Accredited only Both Investor limits None \$10,000 Nonaccredited No limit for Accreditation Michigan investors only Income/NW is below \$100K Investment limit is the greater of \$2,000 or 5% of annual income/net worth.
-If the investor's income/NW is above \$100K, 10% of income/NW up to \$100K.
-None Tier 1: None Tier 2: 10% of the greater of the person's, alone or together with a spouse, annual income or net worth (excluding the value of the person's primary residence and any loans secured by the residence (up to the value of the residence) Audit required No For the higher raise limit Yes No No (Tier 1) Yes (Tier 2) Filing entity None LARA SEC SEC SEC, with LARA review for Tier 2 Cost 0-5% 5-10% 5-10% 5-10% 5-10% Platform example Kiva NextSeed NetCapital Localstake StartEngine Platform required?
-No No Yes No Yes Reporting requirements The platform may have requirements Quarterly Annually None Tier 1: 30 days after ending an offering Tier 2: Annually, semi- annually, and special events Resale restrictions Not available 9 months 1 year 1 year None Public Solicitation Yes Yes Yes, but restrictions apply when soliciting outside of the platform (b) No (c) Yes Yes
+APPENDIX B: Chart of Offering Strategies P2P Lending MILE Act Reg CF Reg D Reg A+ Best suited for Microenterprises, early stage, community-based businesses Early stage through growth, Michigan- based customer base Seed through Series A, MVP is out, early customer feedback, passionate fans Seed through Series A, substantial revenues, top-line, or user growth Mature companies on a steeper growth curve with a broad active audience Common names Microlending Michigan Crowdfunding, Intrastate Securities Exemption JOBS Act, Title III 504, 506(b), 506(c) Mini-IPO, Tier 1, Tier 2 Annual raise limit Limited by platforms \$1 million (no audit) \$2 million (audit) \$1.07 million \$5 million (504) No limit (506) \$20 million (Tier 1) \$50 million (Tier 2 Accredited, Non-accredited, Both Both Both Both (b) Accredited + 35 Non-accredited; (c) Accredited only Both Investor limits None \$10,000 Non-accredited No limit for Accreditation Michigan investors only Income/NW is below \$100,000 Investment limit is the greater of \$2,000 or 5% of annual income/net worth.
+If the investor's income/NW is above \$100,000, 10% of income/NW up to \$100,000.
+None Tier 1: None Tier 2: 10% of the greater of the person's, alone or together with a spouse, annual income or net worth (excluding the value of the person's primary residence and any loans secured by the residence (up to the value of the residence) Audit required No For the higher raise limit Not for first-time smaller reg CF offerings.
+No No (Tier 1) Yes (Tier 2) Filing entity None LARA SEC SEC SEC, with LARA review for Tier 2 Cost 0-5% 5-10% 5-10% 5-10% 5-10% Platform example Kiva NextSeed NetCapital Localstake StartEngine Platform required?
+No No Yes No No Reporting requirements The platform may have requirements Quarterly Annually None Tier 1: 30 days after ending an offering Tier 2: Annually, semi-annually, and special events Public solicitation Yes Yes Yes, but restrictions apply when soliciting outside of the platform (b) No (c) Yes Yes